spcl/dace/doc/optimization/interactive.rst

 .. _opt_sdfgapi:

-Interactive Optimization with The SDFG API
+Interactive Optimization with the SDFG API
 ==========================================